 Delightful Yellow by Benjamin Moore is unmistakably, well, yellow.
 That said, its undertones are a touch cool so it won’t overwhelm your space.
 To create visual harmony in your home, imagine it as a single piece of artwork.
 For example, if you paint your walls yellow, carry over a similar hue to the upholstery in your next room.
 Using this technique also streamlines your design process, since picking a color palette can be time-intensive.

-Yellow paint colors make a space come alive and a hue like Rayo de Sol by Sherwin Williams is no exception.
-Its vibrant, saturated tone is a perfect to incorporate into a Hacienda aesthetic, which is a fusion between Spanish and Mexican sensibilities.
-To achieve this look, create a rich, warm color palette and consider décor like patterned tile, earthenware pots, exposed beam ceilings, and plenty of houseplants like palms and agave.
+Yellow paint colors make a space come alive and a hue like Rayo de Sol by Sherwin-Williams is no exception.
+Its vibrant, saturated tone is perfect to incorporate into a Hacienda aesthetic, a fusion between Spanish and Mexican sensibilities.
+To achieve this look, create a rich, warm color palette and consider decor like patterned tile, earthenware pots, exposed beam ceilings, and plenty of houseplants like palms and agave.

 Learn how to balance lighting and the difference between cool and warm colors in decorating your DIY cozy home here a...

 Glitzy Gold by Sherwin-Williams is an intense yet chic hue that you can take in many directions.
 For example, you could make this your principal color and rely on neutrals, patterns, and textures to tie the rest of your design together.
 Or you could draw inspiration from any one of these color palettes, which toggle between warm and cool accompanying tones.

 This subdued hue gives off an updated, easy vibe that’s perfect for pairing with natural materials like leather, suede, and linen.
 You can apply a color like Cork by Benjamin Moore to your accent wall and then arrange woven baskets on it, too.
 By doing this, you’ll create a sense of depth, since both the wall and the baskets are similar in color, but different in texture.